NightmareXIV/JustBackup/README.md

 ![image](Manual/image_469.png)

 ## Restoring whole game configuration at once
 To do so, simply go into `game` folder inside backup archive, select everything and drag files into `FINAL FANTASY XIV - A Realm Reborn`, and confirm all requests to overwrite existing files.
-After that your game configuration will be restored to previous state.
+After that your game configuration will be restored to previous state and you may launch your game.

 ![image](Manual/image_470.png)